rkshrksh/Myra/README.md

 # Myra

-Myra is an interface for the Smart Mirror that i created as a part of my Final year project in my graduation (2017).
+Myra is an interface for the Smart Mirror that I created as a part of my Final year project in my graduation (2017).

 ## Installation